 - How long does this process take?

 That really depends on the complexity of the complaint, the availability and cooperation of the parties, and the caseload of the investigator.
-The average processing time ranges from 90 to 180 days (3 to 6 months).
+The average processing time about 180 days.